ByteBanditKD/telegram-liquidation-maps/README.md

 This repository provides cryptocurrency liquidation heatmaps from Coinglass in two formats:

-2. **MCP Server** - New Model Context Protocol server for LLM integration
+2. **MCP-Server** - New Model Context Protocol server for LLM integration

 ## 🚀 Quick Start